 Every Saturday we have a family day.
 Not all families are available to participate and we plan accordingly.
 For those who can attend Individual Family Therapy, Multi-Family Therapy, Parent Effectiveness Training, Sibling Support Groups and a luncheon prepared by our chef are provided.
 Families are also given private time to visit and when appropriate, may do so off site.

-Read more about Paradigm Malibu’s Family Day here.
+Read more about Paradigm Treatment’s Family Day here.